broccoli-head/SCIdrop/README.md

 # ❗ PROJECT IS NOT FINISHED YET!
 ### To-do list:
-- [x] displaying skins depending on chest ID
-- [ ] user balance (adding and removing money from the account)
+- [ ] add user balance (adding and removing money from the account)
+- [ ] can open chests only if user is logged in
-- [ ] roulette logic (scrolling vertically and chosing one element)
+- [ ] repair roulette scrolling that depends now on the chest

 # 🎁 About SCIdrop
 Simple website made with Django and Vue frameworks.
 It implements opening chests with customisable skins.
 Everything works on the user's account balance based on the real currency.

+### Here you can watch [app preview video](https://youtu.be/OsMqisXqZE0)
 # ⚙️ Setup guide:
 ### The best way to start is to open two different terminals - one for backend commands, and another one for frontend